-He also plays whimsical, uplifting music over the ending of Marley and Me for the same purpose.
+He also plays whimsical, uplifting music from a scene in Jack that doesn't warrant such music over the ending of Marley and Me for the same purpose.

 A rocky guitar instrumental of "The Review Must Go On" is played over his explosions-heavy opening theme, but the actual lyrics were about Critic hating his job, carrying on because he has to (thus parodying the Queen and Moulin Rouge! versions), and foreshadowing his end.

 Another slow Ominous Music Box Tune is playing over his gushing over how the Super Mario Comics don't suck, until he starts squeeing over Toadstool and then it turns into a more apt guitar.
 Then it goes back to sad music once the squee stops.